 These written reports are issued regardless of whether material shortcomings have been found.
+These reports include recommendations on how to remedy inadequacies, including the envisaged period of time to remedy such shortcomings.
 The Board, supported by the Management, determines what actions are to be taken with respect to each of the internal audit finds and recommendations and ensures that these actions are carried out.